mrigank-kishore/PrudentialCoding/README.md

 - change directry to newly create target folder
 - execute ** java -jar L1Crawaler-0.0.1-SNAPSHOT.jar http://web.mit.edu/ mit.edu ** where first parameter is root website and second param is domain name
 - new pagedetail.html will generate in same directory.
 It can be opened with any web browser to see the result.

+Sample output is commited in root of the project for reference.